DragonSenses/visionize/architectural-decision-log.md

 - `variants`
 - `sizes`

+shadcn has created multiple variants for the button here - including `default`, `destructive`, `outline`, `subtle`, `ghost`, and `link`.
+Each of these variants is set up with specific tailwind classes that will be applied to the button.

+All of these variants are built on top of the core button set of tailwind classes

+The `VariantProps` type from CVA is used to ensure that the `variant` and `size` props are typed correctly.

+Now you can easily import the `Button` component and use it in your app.

 Alright so what is our broader goal here?
 We want want to redirect the user and have them navigate to the sign-up or log-in page.
 For that we will be using both `Button` component and `Link` component from `next/link`.

 Wait a minute.
 Link inside a button?
 That's bad!